bruce-hill/tomo/docs/text.md

 ## `replace`

 **Description:**
-Replaces occurrences of a pattern in the text with a replacement string.
+Replaces occurrences of a [pattern](patterns.md) in the text with a replacement string.

-See [Patterns](#patterns) for more information about patterns.

 **Signature:**
 ```tomo